One Day in Yosemite: Perfect Itinerary for First Timers

 As you drive into the valley, the stunning El Capitan shows up to welcome you.
 If you look closely, you might even see some climbers on the rock.
 Feel free to stop by the roadside at El Capitan Meadow to admire it.

 It takes roughly 1.5 hours to hike the 1.6 miles (2.6 km) round trip with 400 ft (120m) of elevation gain.
-Take your time here as the trail is mostly uphill all the way to the footbridge.
-Overall, it is a moderate trail that most people can do.
-You can also bring hiking poles to help with going downhill.
+The trail is mostly uphill on the way to the footbridge, and the steps can feel tough on the knees coming back down.

 • Nearest shuttle stop: #16